ericchudow/Pages/sunday_morning.md

 ---
 # Sunday Sukkot Morning Services

-Sunday Sukkot morning services will begin at 9:30 AM at Chizuk Amuno Congregation.
+For those who are interested in attending Sunday Sukkot holiday morning services, our synagogue will begin services at 9:30 AM at Chizuk Amuno Congregation.
 Everyone is welcome to join the congregation for holiday services and kiddush afterwards.

-If you are interested in other synagogue options (i.e., Reform, Orthodox, etc.), please let us know.
+If you are interested in other synagogue options (i.e., Reform, Orthodox, etc.), please let us know and we can provide you with information about other shuls in the area.

 ## Synagogue Information
 <hr />